danielharrell/does_music_move/does_music_move.md

 Without movement, music would seem no more than a succession of sounds, the next following the last in time.
-To hear music in this succession means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow, rise and fall, depart and return.
+To hear music in this succession seems to mean hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow, rise and fall, depart and return.
 Or to move, in sum,